-Harry had no problem accepting this deal after just experiencing how relaxing a massage was, and was actually pretty keen to be able to learn and was certain that this would be the perfect opportunity to do so.
-He trusted his teammates completely and after sharing a locker room with them for more then a year, was pretty comfortable around them.
+Harry had no problem accepting this deal after just experiencing how relaxing a massage was and was actually pretty keen to be able to learn and was certain that this would be the perfect opportunity to do so.
+He trusted his teammates completely and after sharing a locker room with them for more than a year was pretty comfortable around them.

 The girls were just happy that they had finally found someone aside from themselves to give each other foot massages after a long day's practice on the Quidditch pitch, or the occasional time when they had to wear uncomfortable high heel shoes.

-Three days later after Harry had re-adjusted to life of attending classes and living in the castle, Snape had held Harry back after Potions to inform him of what the Slytherins were plotting.
+Three days later after Harry had re-adjusted to attending classes and living in the castle, Snape had held Harry back after Potions to inform him of what the Slytherins were plotting.

 He was able to tell him not only where the attack would take place, but also when the blindside was to be expected as he had played a fairly large part in planning the whole attack himself.
-In return, Harry told Snape that he had revealed his secret to his family, and that each member had swore to think of him with an open mind, and to give him a second chance to prove himself.
+In return, Harry told Snape that he had revealed his secret to his family and that each member had sworn to think of him with an open mind and to give him a second chance to prove himself.

 His friends had already made up their minds that they'd be accompanying Harry into the Slytherin ambush, which meant that there wasn't anything Harry could say to deter the three of them.
 In the end, Harry had to settle on making each one of them promise not to react unless the situation got out of hand and he or a bystander were in danger.